MEASURE:

 Supply Chain Emissions

-Not surprisingly, this is Preserve’s largest “bucket” of emissions.
+Scope 3 includes other indirect emissions from a company’s value chain.
+This is Preserve’s largest “bucket” of emissions.
 Because we work closely with manufacturing partners and don’t own the manufacturing facilities ourselves, the creation and delivery of our products fall into Scope 3.
-To measure this, we collected data on:
+To measure this, we collect data on:

 - Purchased goods and services – the materials we buy to make our products